 I admire these leaders as they have a calming effect on people by consistently being candid and forthright in a professional manner.
 People listen to them, trust them, and will work harder for them compared to a leader that holds back and comes across as reserved, uptight, and too serious.

-Have you ever had an experience where an employee gets a job promotion to become a manager and they change into this serious, authoritarian person?
+Have you ever had an experience where an employee gets a job promotion to become a manager and change into a serious, authoritarian person?

 I’ve heard people say, “My buddy I used to work and socialize with is now distant and discusses matters behind closed doors”.
 Yes, roles change when you become a manager, but the style of communication used in the past doesn’t have to.
 You can still be you.